mccarrond/mccarrond.github.io/resume.md

 * Produced the company's [portfolio video](https://www.youtube.com/watch?v=WnZChu3UiDY) and developed a responsive a wrapper for player
 * Learned PHP to work within the company's existing LAMP Stack
-* Developed a responsive website with IE8+ support
+* Developed a responsive website with legacy browser support

 ---